Rural Crime Prevention

 - A worthwhile investment is fitting outside security lights controlled by an automatic time-switch or infra-red beams.

-For further information and advice you can talk to your local Crime Prevention Officer by calling 101.
+For further information and advice you can talk to your local Wildlife and Rural Crime Officer by calling 101.

 If a crime is currently in progress always call 999.